 Table 25 summarizes the evidence reviewed for this update.
-This report differs from the 2012 USPSTF review2 by including additional evidence on potential harms of screening and GDM diagnosis; evaluating comparative effectiveness of different screening strategies; and focusing on screening tests and criteria currently used in the United States.
+This report differs from the 2012 USPSTF review by including additional evidence on potential harms of screening and GDM diagnosis; evaluating comparative effectiveness of different screening strategies; and focusing on screening tests and criteria currently used in the United States.
 To further inform USPSTF considerations, this review also addressed Contextual Questions on outcomes associated with a GDM diagnosis early in pregnancy, long-term health consequences of GDM, and effects of postpartum interventions.
-Although findings regarding effectiveness of screening and treatment and accuracy of screening criteria were generally consistent with the prior review, new evidence suggests that use of more inclusive GDM screening criteria (e.g., IADSPG) may be associated with improved health outcomes compared with previous criteria (e.g., CC or NDGG), and provides more robust evidence regarding the effectiveness of treatments and accuracy of screening tests.
-New evidence also suggests that early (14 to 20 weeks' gestation) vs. usual timing of screening may not be associated with improved outcomes.
+Although findings regarding effectiveness of screening versus no screening and treatment, as well as accuracy of screening tests were generally consistent with the prior review, new evidence found that screening using more inclusive GDM screening criteria (e.g., IADSPG) was not associated with improved health outcomes compared with CC criteria.
+New evidence also suggests that early (14 to 20 weeks' gestation) versus usual timing of screening may not be associated with improved outcomes.

-As in the prior review, evidence on the benefits of screening vs. no screening was sparse and limited to observational studies.
-Two small studies included in the previous review focused on selected subpopulations of women and found no associations with outcomes.^{69,70} Of two new studies, one68 found that risk-based screening (2-hour 75g OGTT NICE criteria) associated with a reduced risk of late stillbirth and the other study67 found universal two-step screening associated with fewer cesarean deliveries, birth injuries and NICU admission.
-In relation to subgroups of interest, a prespecified analysis in the latter study comparing screening in first vs. second trimester found a significantly greater effect for NICU admissions from screening early, but no difference for other outcomes.
+As in the prior review, evidence on the benefits of screening versus no screening was sparse and limited to observational studies.
+Two small studies included in the previous review focused on selected subpopulations of women and found no associations with outcomes.
+Of two new studies, one found that risk-based screening (2-hour 75g OGTT NICE criteria) associated with a reduced risk of late stillbirth and the other study found universal two-step screening associated with fewer cesarean deliveries, birth injuries and NICU admission.
+In relation to subgroups of interest, a prespecified analysis in the latter study comparing screening in first versus second trimester found a significantly greater effect for NICU admissions from screening early, but no difference for other outcomes.
 However, findings from both studies were susceptible to confounding and selection bias.

-New to this report, we included seven studies on harms associated with undertaking screening for or diagnosis of GDM.
-Studies found no effects on depression/anxiety from screening and only a small, transient increase after diagnosis.^{71,73,77} A GDM diagnosis may lower the threshold for surgical/cesarean delivery.75 Three studies^{72,74,76} found some differences in hospital experiences for women with vs. without GDM that may be due to labelling and impact breastfeeding outcomes, although confounding factors (e.g., breastfeeding intentions, varying hospital policies) could have impacted findings.
+New to this report, we included seven studies on harms associated with undertaking screening for or a diagnosis of GDM.
+Studies found no effects on depression/anxiety from screening and only a small, transient increase after diagnosis.
+A GDM diagnosis may lower the threshold for surgical/cesarean delivery.
+Three studies found some differences in hospital experiences for women with versus without GDM that may be due to labelling and impact breastfeeding outcomes, although confounding factors (e.g., breastfeeding intentions, varying hospital policies) could have impacted findings.
 Evidence was based on observational studies with methodological limitations, precluding strong conclusions.